Online Student Orientation

 Online courses provide a flexible alternative to the traditional face-to-face learning environment.
 However, learning online is different than attending class on campus.
 Because the online classroom differs from the traditional classroom, it is important for you to understand how to succeed in this different environment by completing an orientation session.

 There are two types of orientation sessions for online students: General Orientation sessions which can be completed online and

 Course Orientation sessions which are conducted by individual instructors.

 Scroll down to see which orientation is right for you.

-The Online Student Orientation will lay the foundation for your success as an eLearning student by explaining:
+The On-Campus Orientation is conducted by the Executive Director and Program Director of eLearning Services and will lay the foundation for your success as an eLearning student by explaining: